yo-yo-yo-jbo/vr_difficulty/README.md

 With the recent news of folks finding vulnerabilities [left](https://en.wikipedia.org/wiki/Copy_Fail) and [right](https://chromereleases.googleblog.com/2026/05/stable-channel-update-for-desktop.html) using LLMs, some folks hope that we'd be able to find every single one vulnerability.
 Today, I hope to shatter that idea.
 This post will be slightly more mathematical than usual, but it doesn't require much background.

+## Vulnerabilities and computability
+In this section we will discuss the computability aspect of vulnerability discovery.

-## Background - on programs and Turing Machines
+### Background - on programs and Turing Machines
 In the real world, we use programming languages to express ideas.
 Those, in turn, eventually run code that runs on your CPU (via compilation, interpretation etc.) - each programming language might express similar ideas but run different instructions.
 Moreover, there are different CPUs and instruction sets, so comparing all different languages and architectures is quite difficult - especially when we want to discuss types of vulnerabilities and runtimes.
 The frmaework used in universities is called a **Turing Machine**, and it's a computation model that represents any "reasonable" programmable computer.